lucasvalentian/app-nodejs-codechallenge/README.md

 - **Prisma** – ORM (Object Relational Mapper) for database management and querying.
 - **Redis** – In-memory key-value store used for caching.
 - **Docker** – Platform for developing, shipping, and running applications in containers.
+- **Prometheus** – Monitoring and alerting toolkit for collecting and querying metrics.
+- **Grafana** – Visualization and analytics platform for monitoring metrics and logs.
+- **PostgreSQL** – Relational database used to store application data, including a `FailedEvent` table for auditing failed Kafka message deliveries.

+---

+### **FailedEvent Table**

+As part of the implementation, a `FailedEvent` table was added to the PostgreSQL database.
+This table is used to store audit data for messages that fail to be sent to Kafka after multiple retries.
+The table schema includes the following fields:

+- **id**: Auto-incremented primary key.
+- **transactionId**: The ID of the transaction associated with the failed message.
+- **error**: The error message describing why the message failed.
+- **timestamp**: The date and time when the failure occurred.

+This ensures that failed messages are logged for further analysis or reprocesamiento.

+---

 ### Prerequisites